saitejakavuru/Predictive-Credit-Risk-Modeling-with-Decision-Trees/README.md

-# Credit-Risk-Analyzer
+# Predictive Credit Risk Modeling with Decision Trees

-###The credit rik analyzer helps you to take a decision on whether to invest or not in a particular entity.
+## The credit rik analyzer helps you to take a decision on whether to invest or not in a particular entity.